TriLuong/LED-Matrix-uses-Arduino/README.md

 # LEd-Matrix-using-Arduino
-Using Arduino, Three 74HC595 and One ULN2803 to display LED Matrix.
+Using Arduino, Three 74HC595 and One ULN2803 to display LED Matrix and send words to display from RS232.
 Schematic in File "Schematic" (Using Eagle Software to open it).

 Arduino
 - Pin 12 connects to DS of 74HC595